jundalisay/sp/content/en/research/chomsky/cartesian/chapter-01e.md

 serves as a medium of thought begins to be rephrased as the view that language has a constitutive function with respect to thought.

-La Mettrie, for example, in discussing how the brain compares and relates the images that it discerns, concludes that its structure is such that, once the signs of objects and their differences “have been traced or imprinted on the brain, the soul necessarily examines their relations62 – an examination that would have been impossible without the discovery of signs or the invention of language” (op. cit., p.
-105);
+La Mettrie, for example, discussed how the brain compares and relates the images that it discerns.

+He concludes that its structure is such that, once the signs of objects and their differences “have been traced or imprinted on the brain, the soul necessarily examines their relations.
+Such an examination that would have been impossible without the discovery of signs or the invention of language”

-prior to the discovery of language, things could only be perceived in a vague or superficial way.
+Prior to the discovery of language, things could only be perceived in a vague or superficial way.
 We have already referred to Humboldt’s view that “Man lives primarily with objects, indeed, since feeling and acting in him depend on his presentations [Vorstellungen], he actually does so exclusively, as language presents them to him” (op. cit., p.
 74; Humboldt 1999: 60).
 Under the impact of the new relativism of the romantics, the conception of language as a con- stitutive medium for thought undergoes a significant modification, and the notion that language difference can lead to differences, even incomparability in mental processes, is explored.63 This development, however, is not part of our main theme; its modern elaboration is familiar, and I will discuss it no further here.